aws-samples/aws-greengrass-mini-fulfillment/groups/arm/inv_arm/README.md

-All the certificates, keys and config files need to go here
+All the certificates, keys, and config files need to go here